MahApps/MahApps.Metro/docs/guides/index.md

 title: Guides
 ---

-### Work in progress
+#### NOTE: Work in progress

 These are the existing pages.
-They need to be tidied up or replaced with more relevant stuff.
+They need to be tidied up or replaced with more relevant content.

  - [Quick Start](quick-start.html)